Walter Layton, 1st Baron Layton: Career

 He became a lecturer in economics at Trinity College, Cambridge in 1908, then from 1909 to 1914 he was a Fellow of Gonville and Caius College.
-A notable economist, Layton worked for the Ministry of Munitions during the First World War.
+A notable economist, Layton worked for the Ministry of Munitions during the First World War, then at the fledgling Economic and Financial Organization of the League of Nations.
 In 1922 he was appointed editor of The Economist, a post he held until 1938, and from 1944 to 1963 was also Chairman of The Economist Newspaper Ltd. His editorship was of profound importance to the newspaper, and he was probably the person to whom it owes most thanks for its survival and continued independence.
 He was editorial director of the News Chronicle (1930–40), and returned to the Chronicle after the war, where he remained until the newspaper ceased publication in 1960.

 He was a member of the Liberal Party committee that produced Britain's Industrial Future, otherwise known as the Liberal Yellow Book.
-He stood as a Liberal Parliamentary candidate, contesting the London University seat in 1929.
 Layton was again drafted in to work for the government during the Second World War, holding positions in the Ministry of Supply (from May 1940) and the Ministry of Production.
 Head of Joint War Production Staff 1942 to 1943.
 After the war, he served as Vice-President of the Parliamentary Assembly of the Council of Europe from 1949 to 1957.

 Honours

-Layton was made a CBE in 1917 and a Companion of Honour in 1919.
+Layton was made a CBE in 1917 and a Member of the Order of the Companions of Honour in 1919.
 He was knighted in 1930 and in 1947 he was raised to the peerage as Baron Layton, of Danehill in the County of Sussex.